 - Sand: Pivoting-fluke anchors and non-hinged scoop anchors are best.
-Most seabeds are sandy and easy for anchors to penetrate for high-holding power.
+Most seabeds are sandy and easy for pivot anchors to penetrate for high-holding power.

 - Mud: Deeper penetration is a requirement for muddy bottoms.
-Broader shank fluke angle are a popular choice for these conditions.
+Broader shank fluke angle anchors are a popular choice for these conditions.
 In test after test, Fortress has won acclaim as “The World’s Best Anchor.”
 Fortress marine anchors offer the best holding power in muddy seabeds as these can be adjusted from 32” to a broad 45” fluke angle.

 - Rock and Coral: The high structural strength of plow-shaped or grapnel-type anchors are best for these conditions.
 The Lewmar DTX Stainless Steel Plow Anchor and Wholesale Marine’s selection of River Anchors work well in rivers and current.